zanewolf/CompPhys-Code/README.md

 # Example-Code
 Code created for Course Projects

-This was when I first started to learn how to code, and it was my first time ever coding in java script.
+This was when I first started to seriously code (four years after the matlab class), and it was my first time ever coding in javascript.
 Please forgive me for my (many) sins.

-Some code was compiled for the courses and then students adapted it to suit the homework assignment.
-Some is completely original.
-Most of it works correctly.
+Not all the codes work.
+Load them, sometimes funny things will happen.
+Or don't, because javascript sucks.